KarchinLab/TCRtoolkit-Bulk/README.md

-# TCRtoolkit: A T Cell Repertoire Analysis Platform
+# TCRtoolkit-Bulk: A T Cell Repertoire Analysis Platform

 ![TCRtoolkit-banner](./assets/images/TCRtoolkit-banner.png)

-Thanks for checking out `TCRtoolkit`, the platform for T Cell Repertoire analysis! `TCRtoolkit` is wrapped in NextFlow, written in python, and uses Docker to manage dependencies.
+Thanks for checking out `TCRtoolkit-Bulk`, the platform for bulk T Cell Repertoire analysis! `TCRtoolkit-Bulk` is wrapped in NextFlow, written in python, and uses Docker to manage dependencies.

-We currently support bulk TCRseq data from Adaptive Biotechnologies, but plan to add single cell and spatial TCRseq datatypes in the near future.
+We currently support bulk TCRseq data from Adaptive Biotechnologies.

 ##  Requirements